 Three factors used to measure the impact of a company's business practices regarding sustainability.
 Some mutual funds and ETFs offer what's known as ESG funds, which are structured to target companies with socially responsible practices.

-An exchange-traded fund (ETF) is listed on an exchange and can be traded like stock, allowing investors to buy or sell shares in the collective performance of an entire stock or bond portfolio or an index as a single security.
+An exchange-traded fund (ETF) is typically listed on an exchange and can be traded like stock, allowing investors to buy or sell shares aimed at following the collective performance of an entire stock or bond portfolio or an index as a single security.
 ETFs are subject to risks similar to those of stocks, including short selling and margin account maintenance.

 Describes a stock whose buyer does not receive the most recently declared dividend.
 Dividends are payable only to shareholders recorded on the books of the company as of a specific date of record (the "record date").
 If you buy the stock any time after the record date for a particular dividend, you won't receive that dividend.